davelowqx/davelowqx/README.md

-Hello, world!
-I am Dave, a budding full stack developer with keen interest in financial markets.
+I'm a budding full stack developer with keen interest in financial markets.
-I pride myself in building solutions that I believe have great product-market fit, instead of attempting to showcase the greatest technical complexity.
 My engineering resume can be found at [davelowqx.com](https://davelowqx.com)